 Certain nutrients go into capsules while others are provided in powder form, to help reduce the number of capsules that you’re asked to take each day and ensure we have synergistic nutrients working together for best effect.
 No gluten, no wheat, no yeast.

-Your supplements are designed specifically for you, produced for you and sent directly to you.
+Your supplements are designed specifically for you, produced for you and delivered directly to you.

 Personalising your supplements may help cover more needs with fewer items, reducing the overall number of supplements that you need to buy and consume.